YouSame2/dotfiles-manager/README.md

 - **Terminal Emulator:** Wezterm
 - **Shell:** Git Bash on Windows, Zsh or Bash on Mac (I prefer Zsh but if you truly want the same env go with bash)
 - **Prompt:** Not needed but i prefer Starship
-- **Package Managers:** Use brew and choco as much as possible.
-The caveat is (currently) I have no way of syncing packages across brew and choco.
-So anytime im going to add a new package i just copy both brew and choco installs and add it to the respective backup file in `bootstrap/`.
+- **Package Managers:** Use Homebrew (macOS), Chocolatey (Windows), and pacman/yay (Arch Linux) as much as possible.
+The caveat is (currently) I have no way of syncing packages across managers.
+When adding a new package add it to the respective bootstrap file in `bootstrap/`.
 - **Fonts:** Add any fonts you want into `bootstrap/fonts`
 - **Editor:** Duh...